nam-ng/sc-rtos-swtbot/README.md

 Support ewf and usbx mass storage PG and build

 Refactor the code to avoid duplication by using TestUtils.java, which is a utility java class
+# Update on 20/12/2022:
+Minor bug fix: Handle pop up in PG